Electric vehicles: developing the market and infrastructure

 Objectives of the consultation

-This inquiry builds on the written evidence received for the previous inquiry Electric Vehicles: Developing the Market, which was interrupted by the General Election, and brings an added focus on the challenges electric vehicles create for the electricity grid and energy infrastructure.
+This inquiry built on the written evidence received for the previous inquiry Electric Vehicles: Developing the Market, which was interrupted by the General Election, and brings an added focus on the challenges electric vehicles create for the electricity grid and energy infrastructure.

 How will increased uptake of electric vehicles, to meet the Government's 2040 target to end the sale of new diesel and petrol cars, affect the electricity grid?
 What action is needed to manage impacts, and to make the most of opportunities afforded by vehicle-to-grid technologies?